davidgasquez/davidgasquez.com/src/content/blog/2025-06-03-credible-neutral-ai-competitions.md

 The most straightforward and open way to do this would be using GitHub Actions or similar!
 As soon as a participant sends a PR, an action could run all the data checks needed and rule conformance to either accept or deny the submission.
 Scheduled actions can generate a leaderboard, update datasets by revealing more data, ...

+If you can codify a rule, you can automate it!
 GitHub Actions logs are public and you can check what is going on to verify code has been running as you'd expect.

 ### Evaluation